Cartesian genetic programming

 Cartesian genetic programming is a form of genetic programming that uses a graph representation to encode computer programs.
 It grew from a method of evolving digital circuits developed by Julian F. Miller and Peter Thomson in 1997.
 The term ‘Cartesian genetic programming’ first appeared in 1999 and was proposed as a general form of genetic programming in 2000.
 It is called ‘Cartesian’ because it represents a program using a two-dimensional grid of nodes.

-Miller's website explains how CGP works.
+Miller's keynote explains how CGP works.
 He edited a book entitled Cartesian Genetic Programming, published in 2011 by Springer.